David Krumholtz: 1992–1999

 At the age of 13, Krumholtz followed his friends to an open audition for the Broadway play Conversations with My Father (1992).
 When he tried out, he won the role of Young Charlie, with Judd Hirsch, Tony Shalhoub and Jason Biggs, who was also making his Broadway debut.
 Soon after his run on Broadway, Krumholtz co-starred in two feature films, Life With Mikey (1993) with Michael J. Fox and Addams Family Values (1993) with Christina Ricci.
 For his role in Mikey, Krumholtz was nominated for a 1993 Young Artist Award.
 Although his work in these two films garnered him critical attention, Krumholtz is probably best known by children as the sarcastic head elf Bernard from The Santa Clause (1994) and its first sequel, The Santa Clause 2 (2002).
-While he was not able to appear in The Santa Clause 3: The Escape Clause (2006) due to a scheduling conflict, he reprised the role two decades later in the Disney+ series The Santa Clauses (2022).
+While he did not appear in The Santa Clause 3: The Escape Clause (2006) due to a scheduling conflict and his belief that the character was devalued, he reprised the role two decades later in the Disney+ series The Santa Clauses (2022).

 In 1994, Krumholtz co-starred in his first television series, Monty, with Henry Winkler; the show lasted only a few episodes.
 Krumholtz later starred in several short-lived series over the years.
 Along the way, he had the opportunity to work with Jason Bateman (Chicago Sons, 1997), Tom Selleck (The Closer, 1998), Jon Cryer (The Trouble with Normal, 2000), and Rob Lowe (The Lyon's Den, 2003).
 In 2005, he finally found television success with the CBS series Numb3rs.
 Along with his starring roles on television, Krumholtz made guest appearances on ER as schizophrenic patient Paul Sobriki, as well as on Law & Order, Law & Order: SVU, Lucky, Freaks and Geeks, and Undeclared.